daun/processwire-dashboard/docs/getting-started.md

 }
 ```

-## Nesting Panels
+## Nesting panels

-See the section [Panel Groups](/panels/groups.md) for information about grouping and nesting panels.
+See the section [panel groups](/panels/groups.md) for information about grouping and nesting panels.

-## Configuring Panels
+## Configuring panels

 Each panel configuration is a simple associative array holding the following global configuration keys.
 The only required option is `panel`.
 Each panel might additionally require one or more keys in the `data` array to display correctly.